mlflow/mlflow/docs/source/models.rst

 (e.g. model predictions generated on the training dataset).

 .. note::
-    :ref:`MLflow model deployment tools <built-in-deployment>` commonly serve the Python Function (pyfunc) flavor of MLflow models.
+    Model signatures are utilized in :ref:`MLflow model deployment tools <built-in-deployment>`, which commonly serve the Python Function (PyFunc) flavor of MLflow models.
 Hence, when passing a signature object to your log_model or save_model call, it is recommended that the signature represent the inputs and outputs of the model's PyFunc flavor.
-This is especially important when the PyFunc flavor's input schema differs from that of the test dataset (such as the :ref:`pmdarima model flavor <pmdarima-flavor>`).
+This is especially important when the model loaded as a PyFunc model has an input schema that is different from the test dataset schema (as is the case with the :ref:`pmdarima model flavor <pmdarima-flavor>`).

 Column-based Signature Example